joba-1/Tasmoticz/README.md

 # Tasmoticz - Domoticz Plugin for Tasmota

-Python plugin for autodetecting devices with Tasmota firmware in Domoticz
+Python plugin for autodetecting devices with Tasmota firmware in Domoticz.

+* Tasmotas native and manually configured domoticz support is not required, but can be used in parallel if you leave it compiled in for things I didn't implement yet (I use this).
+* Tasmotas native homeassistant support or setoption19 is not required, but probably can be used in parallel with @emontnemery's plugin if you leave it compiled in (not tested)
+* Domoticzs native MQTT plugin is not required

 MQTT parts heavily based on Shelly_MQTT by enesbcs who was very helpful in making my Shelly 2.5 driven shutters work and inspired me for this.
 Big thanks!

-Tasmota devices usually have builtin domoticz support, but that is only required for manual configuration with the generic domoticz mqtt plugin and not needed for this plugin.
-If anything, all you need to do is to configure the mqtt topic format you use in your Tasmota devices if you changed it from the Tasmota default setting.
+Tasmota devices usually have builtin domoticz and home assistant support.
+If you want or need to save space, ram or cpu cycles you can remove that from the tasmota firmware.

 ## Prerequisites